March is Women’s History Month, so we’re revisiting this important topic:

 And just stick at it, really.
 There are some dark days where nothing seems to go right and you do a repair and it doesn't work out.
-You’ve got to be little bit hard-skinned and just keep plodding through.
+You’ve got to be a little bit hard-skinned and just keep plodding through.

 I always felt that I had to work twice as hard to be treated half as good, because I was always waiting for men to go, "Wow, she's not done that very well."
-But actually, towards the end of college I made sure that I passed the exams with flying colours, so men were coming to me and saying, ‘How'd you do this?’ and ‘How did you get that done?’
+But actually, towards the end of college, I made sure that I passed the exams with flying colours, so men were coming to me and saying, "How'd you do this?" and "How did you get that done?"